subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

     - (Even if we used type long, the same problem would still arise for somewhat longer strings)
     - Notice that the key we eventually end up with is always less than the array size because we apply the modulo operator.
     - It's not the final index that's too big; it's the intermediate key values.
-    - It turns out that with Horner’s formulation we can apply the modulo operator (%) at each step in the calculation.
+    - It turns out that with Horner's formulation we can apply the modulo operator (%) at each step in the calculation.
 This gives the same result as applying the modulo operator once at the end but avoids overflow
     - So the modified version is
     ```
     public static int hashFunc3(String key) {